Australia and sanctions

 - Get your own legal advice if you think you may be affected by sanctions

-- If you still are unsure about whether you are affected by sanctions, submit a request for an inquiry through ASO’s portal, the Online Sanctions Administration System (OSAS), ensuring you provide all relevant information
+- If you still are unsure about whether you are affected by sanctions, request an indicative assessment through the Australian sanctions portal Pax, ensuring you provide all relevant information

-- Ensure you provide complete and accurate information to ASO and where necessary the AFP
+- Ensure you provide complete and accurate information to the ASO and where necessary the AFP

-- Ensure you comply with any notice issued by ASO to produce information and documents
+- Ensure you comply with any notice issued by the ASO to produce information and documents

 - Attend a free ASO presentation on Australian sanctions in your nearest Australian major capital city